 About Rollx Vans and ALS

 Rollx Vans partners with organizations such as ALSA to help raise funding and awareness for ALS and other neuron conditions.
-When new wheelchair vans are sold, customers can choose an organization such as ALSA for use to make a donation to.
+When are sold, customers can choose an organization such as ALSA for use to make a donation to.

 We donate $500 of the profits from every van we sell.
 With bills such as the Steve Gleason Act, the lives of those with ALS can greatly be improved.
 With continued research, we hope that one day a treatment and even a cure can be found.